 It takes but a few seconds to understand La Paz is a different kind of Baja.

 The airport has but one terminal.
-Deplaning the stair exit onto the tarmac, you immediately realize you are not in the curated version of Mexico designed to keep you comfortable.
-There is no Senor Frogs, just señors.
+Deplaning onto the tarmac, you immediately realize you are not in the curated version of Mexico designed to keep you comfortable.
+You exit the airport and there’s … almost nothing.
+A few cars idling quietly in the sun.
+There is no chaos.
+No timeshare vultures and no limo hustlers.
+In fact we struggled to get a ride.
 La Paz is a city that moves at its own pace and doesn’t care about yours – in fact it doesn’t even notice you.

 La Paz is the capital of Baja California Sur, the last state to be formed in Mexico in 1974.
 It’s the least populated state and La Paz is a coastal city of a few hundred thousand people sitting quietly on the Sea of Cortez.
 From a distance, it looks almost too still to be a city at all.
 But up close, it’s something else entirely — a little gritty, a bit quiet and largely untouched by the people turning Baja into Dave & Busters.